Executor Duties and Responsibilities

 In addition to paying debt, the personal representative must also pay expenses related to the administration process.
 For example, court fees and fees charged by professionals are also paid from estate assets.

 Distributing assets.
 Before the personal representative distributes assets, the estate must be ready for asset distribution.
 This means that debt and expenses must be paid or otherwise addressed.
 The personal representative must ask the court’s permission to distribute after presenting a plan for distribution.
+An experienced executor duties and responsibilities attorney in Minnesota can help petition the court for approval to distribute assets.

 If the decedent left a will, asset distribution is based on the will.
 If the decedent did not leave a will, then assets will go to the decedent’s next of kin based on Minnesota’s intestate succession law.
 Typically, this means that the assets go to the decedent’s surviving spouse and children.
 However, it depends on who is the decedent’s closest surviving relative.